 If you have studied a VET course since 2015, including while at school, you will already have an existing USI.
 Don't create another one; find your USI.
 For information on finding your USI online, visit www.usi.gov.au/students/find-your-usi.

 The USI website provides self-service options to create or find your USI or update your personal details.

-APPLYING FOR A SA-HELP LOAN
+APPLYING FOR AN OS-HELP LOAN

-How do I apply?
+How do I apply for OS-HELP?